DDA and DIA proteomic analysis in Galaxy

 No prior bioinformatics knowledge is required, however a basic understanding of mass spectrometry based proteomics experiments is definitely helpful to get more out of the course.

-Melanie Föll is a postdoctoral researcher working in translational metabolomics, proteomics and mass spectrometry imaging in Oliver Schilling's lab at the Institute for Surgical Pathology in Freiburg, Germany.
-She performed her PhD thesis in the same lab working on translational cancer tissue proteomic and did a PostDoc in the Vitek Lab at Northeastern University.
+Melanie Föll is a postdoctoral researcher working in mass spectrometry imaging in the lab of Olga Vitek at Northeastern University.
+During her PhD studies in Oliver Schilling's lab at the Institute for Surgical Pathology in Freiburg, Germany, she established and applied methods for translational cancer tissue proteomics.

 Matthias Fahrner is a PhD student in Oliver Schilling's lab at the Institute for Surgical Pathology in Freiburg, Germany.
 Matthias is focusing on proteomic characterizations of different tumor entities using mass spectrometry approaches.